edgardmessias/browsernotification/README.md

  * Uncompress the archive to the `<GLPI_ROOT>/plugins/browsernotification` directory
  * Navigate to the Configuration > Plugins page,
  * Install and activate the plugin.
- * Go to Configuration > General > Browser Notification and configure
+ * Go to `Configuration > General > Browser Notification` and configure

 # Usage (EN)
  * You need keep a browser open to show notifications
+ * Go to `Configuration > General > Browser Notification` to configure default settings
+ * Users can go to `Preferences > Browser Notification` to configure your settings
  * Note: First notification is skipped.

 # Resources (EN)